kscummings/15.S60_2022/1_comp_literacy/README.md

 julia> exit()
 ```
 5. **Take a screenshot of your commands/outputs for #1-4.
-This will be submitted in Canvas.**
+This will be submitted in Canvas.** If your Engaging account has not been created by the time the pre-assignment is due, instead take a screenshot of your Engaging account request email.

 ## Task 5: Make an Overleaf account